 Registered voters may vote early at a convenient polling location within their political subdivision.
 Unlike early voting by mail, you don’t need to state a reason for voting early in person.
 Polling locations may vary from election to election and will be posted on the Bexar County Elections Department homepage as the information becomes available.

 This service is available to any voter who has difficulty walking or standing for long periods.
-Please call ahead to the polling location to notify the early voting clerk at your vote center can be notified that you want to vote from your car.
+Please call ahead to the Elections office so that the early voting clerk at your vote center can be notified that you want to vote from your car.
 The election official will bring your ballot to your car outside the polling location.

 By Mail/Absentee Ballot

 Voting by mail/absentee ballot has been available to elderly voters and voters with physical disabilities in Texas for decades.

 You may vote by mail if you are:

 - Going to be away from your county on Election Day and during early voting